A guide to conducting the assessment portion of SOAP notes

 The assessment section can prove to be difficult in some areas; here are some things you'll want to avoid:

-1. Repetition from the subjective and objective observation sections.
-Remember, if you've noted them above, they don't need to be included here.
+1. Repetition from the subjective and objective sections: Remember, if you've noted the client's chief complaint or objective information above, they don't need to be included here.
 This section should only include progress, regression, or changes to the treatment plan.
-Anyone can make an observation, but this is your chance to use those clinical skills to deduce what's going on.
+Anyone can make an observation, but this is your chance to use those clinical skills to deduce what's happening.

 How to conduct the assessment portion of SOAP notes

-To help you avoid these mistakes, here are some significant steps to make sure you'll stay right on track in the assessment section of your SOAP notes:
+To help you avoid these mistakes, here are some significant steps to make sure you'll stay right on track when you write SOAP notes, particularly in the assessment section:

 Interpret the information given by the client during the session

-The client will provide several objective clues and subjective reports of their current state within any session or interaction.
+The client will provide several objective clues and subjective reports of their current state during sessions or interactions.
 This could be a short catch-up over the phone, text, or a longer preliminary assessment with the client.
-Irrespective of the modality or length of the interaction, you'll have noted down data in the S and O portions of the SOAP note.
-The assessment part uses these cues and your prior knowledge to interpret what these mean moving forward.
-This will require applying your clinical knowledge to deduce all the data points and make a conclusion to move forward with a plan.
+Irrespective of the modality or length of the interaction, you'll have noted down data in the subjective and objective sections of the SOAP note.
+The assessment part uses these cues and prior knowledge to interpret what the patient described during the session, applying your clinical reasoning to deduce all the data points and make a conclusion to move forward with a plan.

 Identify the themes and patterns within the information provided